awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 + Be aware and enable a monitoring mechanism so that you are aware of the age of your oldest transactions\.

 + For busier tables, perform a manual vacuum freeze regularly during a maintenance window in addition to relying on autovacuum\.
-For information on performing a manual vacuum freeze, see [ Performing a Manual Vacuum Freeze](#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.VacuumFreeze)
+For information on performing a manual vacuum freeze, see [ Performing a Manual Vacuum Freeze](#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.VacuumFreeze)\.

 ### Determining Which Tables Are Currently Eligible for Autovacuum<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.EligibleTables"></a>